gudzpoz/brocatel/docs/grammar.md

   - `You have { 1 + 1 ?} apples.` will generate a `msgid_plural` entry in the POT file so that
     the translation can be done in a better way.

+### Tags

+- Usage: Prefixes the text with an inline directive to tag the text.
+- Semantics: Attaches extra info to the text to be used by external programs.

+  - `:tag Text`.
+  - `:tag[value] Text`.
+  - `:data[{ 1 + 1 }] Text.`: Interpolation is allowed in tags.
+    However, since tags are intended to pass program-specific data, plurality marks are ignored, and the string will not get passed to Gettext.

 ## Headings